Soham-coder/verification-blog/src/posts/blog/getting-started.md

 Q2: There is a signal wdata[63:0] representing data-bus
     There is a signal wstrb[7:0] representing strobe/valid byte of the data-bus

-When a valid byte is present in wdata, it has to be either 8'b11111111 or 8'b10101010 Write a SV code/constraint to generate suitable transactions
+Constraint is when a valid byte is present in wdata, it has to be either 8'b11111111 or 8'b10101010 Write a SV code/constraint to generate suitable transactions
 ---
 ```